InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-2.md

 </div>
 <br>

-In this tutorial, we will organize the labeled data and feed into the model in PrimeHub Notebooks.
+In this tutorial, we will organize the labeled data and feed into the model in `PrimeHub Notebooks`.
 Also, we will make our notebook as a repeatable job to perform parameters tuning.

 ## What we need?

-- Install [MLflow]() in PrimeHub Apps.
+- Install [MLflow](https://mlflow.org/) in `PrimeHub Apps`.
-    1. Click `Install to PrimeHub` in MLflow.
+    1. Click `Install to PrimeHub` in `MLflow`.
     ![](assets/primehub-end-to-end-tutorial-install-mlflow-1.png)
-    2. Fill in `Name` field with `mlflow`.
+    2. Fill in `Name` with `mlflow`.
     ![](assets/primehub-end-to-end-tutorial-install-mlflow-2.png)
     3. Click `Create` button.
     ![](assets/primehub-end-to-end-tutorial-install-mlflow-3.png)
     4. The `MLflow` app is installed successfully.
     ![](assets/primehub-end-to-end-tutorial-install-mlflow-4.png)

-- Configure [MLflow]() app in your group to keep track of experiments/runs.
+- Configure `MLflow` app in your group to keep track of experiments/runs.
-    1. Click `Manage` to go to the detail page of MLflow app.
+    1. Click `Manage` then go to the detail page of `MLflow` app.
     ![](assets/primehub-end-to-end-tutorial-configure-mlflow-1.png)
     2. Copy the values of `App URL` and `Service Endpoints`.
     ![](assets/primehub-end-to-end-tutorial-configure-mlflow-2.png)
-    3. Click `Settings` in sidebar menu and navigate to `MLflow` tab.
+    3. Click `Settings` in sidebar menu and advance to `MLflow` tab.
     ![](assets/primehub-end-to-end-tutorial-configure-mlflow-3.png)
     4. Fill in `MLflow Tracking URI` with `http://`+`Service Endpoints`, and fill in `MLflow UI URI` with `App URL`, then click `Save`.
     ![](assets/primehub-end-to-end-tutorial-configure-mlflow-4.png)